tweakoz/tozPU/README.md

 * 16 word instruction ROM
 * minimal 32 bit ALU

 I will eventually split this into non-pipelined minimal and pipelined fast branches.
 I think it makes sense to keep around the unoptimized minimal version just for reference and learnings sake.
+I may also port it to MyHDL with the goal of making it even more approachable from a novice standpoint.